 A day at leisure to enjoy the hotel and its scenic surrounds.
 To see Geirangerfjord at its best perhaps drive to one of the many viewpoints where platforms, often with a minimal mix of steel and glass barriers to keep you safe, allow you to enjoy the stupendous vistas practically uninterrupted - however some lookout points are more 'natural' so be careful if you suffer from vertigo!
 Flydalsjuvet is a mere 320m above sea level whereas Dalsnibba comes in at 1500m and offers the Daddy of all views over the fjord.
 Or you can walk up to Skagefla, one of the most popular of the abandoned farms perched on the banks of the fjord that can be found around here - perfectly preserved for generations to come.
 Throughout the summer season, you might like to visit the striking octagonal church, Geiranger Kirke, built in 1842.
 A shot of the fjord with this impressive wooden structure in the foreground is one that many a visitor takes home.

 There are a couple of ways to drive to Balestrand.
 Take the car ferry to Hellesylt (payable locally), notable only for the waterfall that crashes down a little way from the dock, and drive on road 60 heading south to Stryn.
 Alternatively, drive south from Geiranger to road 15 and continue to Stryn this way.
 Nearby is Briksdal from where you can take an easy 45-minute walk to the Briksdalsbreen glacier arm.
 The Briksdal Glacier is part of the Jostedal Glacier National Park and it sweeps down from a height of 1200m to the lush, narrow Briksdal Valley - a beautiful sight that attracts visitors from all over the world.
 After Stryn is the village Loen which has the Skylift from Hotel Alexander, taking you on a scenic ride from Fjord to mountain top in just 5 minutes for spectacular views and hiking trails.
 Continue your drive and you'll come to Skei.
 Take a break before continuing or drive down to Sogndal but before heading along the shores of Sogndalsfjord to Hella you might like to make a detour to visit the famous Urnes Stave Church, the oldest in Norway.
 Reached via car ferry from Solvorn (payable locally), a hamlet of pretty timber properties on the shore of Lustrafjord, you'll be faced with a 10 minute hike up to the church but the building and the views are worth it.
 Once back on the Sogndalsfjorden road, Highway 55, make time to enjoy the beautiful Kvinnefossen en route to Hella.
-Cross over to Dragsvik by car ferry (payable locally) and continue to Balestrand where you'll check in at Hotel Kviknes for a two night stay (approximate driving time 5.5 hours / distance 285 km).
+Cross over to Dragsvik by car ferry (payable locally) and continue to Balestrand where you'll check in at Hotel Kviknes for a two night stay on half board basis. (approximate driving time 5.5 hours / distance 285 km).

 A day at leisure to explore Balestrand on foot or by bicycle, make use of the facilities at your hotel, go hiking in the mountains, take a boat trip or perhaps rent fishing equipment or a rowing boat and head down to the water.